vagnerlandio/programming-ideas/text.md

 Pig Latin is a game of alterations played on the English language game.
 To create the pig latin form of a word the inital consonant sound is transposed to the end of the word and an 'ay' is affixed.
 Example: "banana" would yield 'ananabay'.
 Make a program that converts a word or a sentence to Pig Latin.
 For added difficulty, if users input only numbers notify them of a translation error.

 8. ### Rovarspraket
+Difficulty: Intermediate

+Rovarspraket which means "Robber's language" in Swedish is not very complicated.
+You take an ordinary word and replace the consonants with the consonant doubled with an 'o' between them.
+For example 'b' becomes 'bob', m becomes 'mom'.
+Vowels are left intact.
+Make a program that translates any length of string into Rovarspraket.
+For added difficulty, make it able to translate to and from Rovarspraket.

 9. ### Disemvoweler
 Difficulty: Intermediate